-According to Gartner’s new Market Guide for Real-Time Transportation Visibility Platforms, by 2023, 50% of global leading enterprises will have invested in real-time transportation visibility solutions.
+According to Gartner’s new Market Guide for Real-Time Transportation Visibility Platforms (RTTVP), by 2023, 50% of global leading enterprises will have invested in real-time transportation visibility solutions.
 As real-time visibility continues to grow as a distinct software category and a top priority for shippers, 3PLs and their customers, Gartner adds that “true value comes from deriving actionable insights and spawning actions” that drive improvement and greater efficiency throughout a business’ operations.

 The report suggests that the role of visibility technology within the broader transportation industry is at an inflection point.
 “You cannot control what you cannot see,” the report notes, meaning that just knowing what problems or inefficiencies are occurring within your supply chain is the first step to resolving them.
 It was gratifying to see this idea – part of the founding mission of FourKites – forming a core concept within Gartner’s report.